cubed-guy/ice/future readme.md

 # Ice

-Ice is a compiled language with pythonic code blocks.
-The fundamental data structures are unsigned integers, static and dynamic arrays, typed and void pointers and structs.
+Ice is a compiled language with pythonic code blocks and some unique features.

 ## Basic types

 The type of a variable is stated with type prefixes as below.
+The fundamental data structures are unsigned integers, static and dynamic arrays, typed and void pointers and structs.

 1. **Integers**: An integer is prefixed with a digit `0-6`.
 The integer will use the number of bits equal to two raised to the power of the prefixed number.